-In Queensland, you can only ride Lime Scooters on paths.
+In Queensland, you can only ride scooters on paths.
 That means no roads or on-road bike lanes.
 So stick to the walking paths and you’ll be sweet.
 But watch out for areas that have “NO BICYCLE/SKATEBOARD” signs, you’ll need to avoid these spaces.

-If you are on a separated path where there are a bike and pedestrian lane, you’ll need to stick to the bicycle side.
+If you are on a path that has a bike and pedestrian lane, you’ll need to stick to the bicycle side.

 Tips to avoid embarrassing accidents

-Lime rules are a lot like car rules – there are to be no additional passengers squeezed in, no texting and riding, and no boozy late-night scoots allowed!
+Scooter rules are a lot like car rules – there are to be no additional passengers squeezed in, no texting and riding, and no boozy late-night scoots allowed.

 - Helmets are cool – Helmets are mandatory in Brisbane, just like riding a bike.
-If your Lime doesn’t have a helmet hanging from the handlebars, you’ll have to BYOH (bring your own helmet!).
+If your scooter doesn’t have a helmet hanging from the handlebars, you’ll have to BYOH (bring your own helmet).
 Not only can a helmet save your life, but it’ll also save you from a hefty fine too.
-Under new rules introduced in December, scooter riders caught misbehaving can be fined $130.
+Scooter riders caught misbehaving can be fined $130.

-- Ridin’ solo – These scooters are designed to be ridden by one person.
-Don’t risk losing your balance or hurting yourself and/or others!
+- Ridin’ solo – These scooters are designed for one person.
+Don’t risk losing your balance or hurting yourself and/or others.

 - Don’t text and ride – Tempting, we know, but save the #instagrams for when both your feet are on the ground.
 No Snapchat is worth that fine or the fall.